Baltyboys House

-Baltyboys House, also known as Boystown House, is an 18th-century Georgian country house in Blessington, County Wicklow, Ireland.
+Baltyboys House, also known as Boystown House, is an 18th-century Georgian country house close to Blessington, County Wicklow, Ireland.

 Baltyboys House is a mansion built in the Georgian style.
-The estate sits on one hundred acres in Blessington, County Wicklow.
+The estate sits on one hundred acres.
 It is located a mile from Russborough House, near Poulaphouca Reservoir.

 The estate was previously owned by the Smiths, a gentry family.
 Elizabeth Grant Smith, the wife of Colonel Henry Smith, wrote extensively about managing the estate, particularly during the Great Famine.
 Dame Ninette de Valois, the great-granddaughter of Elizabeth Grant Smith, was born at Baltyboys.
+In her 1959 memoir Come Dance With Me, de Valois described Baltyboys House thus:My home, Baltiboys, a country house situated some two miles from the village of Blessington in County Wicklow, stood in the middle of a beautiful stretch of country at the foot of the Wicklow Hills.
+The original house was burnt in the rising of 1798; the house was now a long two-storeyed building with a spacious network of basement rooms.
+It was a typical Irish country house of about 1820-30, late Georgian in part, consisting of one main wing and two smaller ones.

 In January 2014 the estate sold for €4.925 million by the owner, Elizabeth McClory, daughter of Vincent O'Brien and second wife of Kevin McClory.
 Baltyboys was not listed on the market, instead being sold through a private auction at Christie's.